Contraherent cosheaves of contramodules on Noetherian formal schemes: Introduction

+\begin{proof} The ``only if'' implication holds since the formal open immersions are tight and the compositions of tight ring maps are tight.
+To prove the ``if'' implication, notice that tightness of the maps~$g_\alpha f$ obviously implies their tautness.
+By Propositions~\ref{locality-of-tautness-in-total-space-prop}, it follows that the ring map~$f$ is taut.
+Applying Proposition~\ref{complete-tightness=tautness-prop}, we conclude that $f$~is tight. \end{proof}

-\begin{lem} Let $R$, $S$, and $T$ be adic topological rings, let $f\:R\rarrow S$ be a tight continuous ring map, and let $g\:R\rarrow T$ be a continuous ring map.
+\begin{lem} Let $R$, $S$, and $T$ be adic topological rings, let $f\:R\rarrow S$ be a taut continuous ring map, and let $g\:R\rarrow T$ be a continuous ring map.
 Put $W=T\ot_RS$, and denote by $f'\:T\rarrow W$ and $g'\:S\rarrow W$ the induced ring maps.
 Endow the commutative ring $W$ with the tensor product topology, as in Section~\ref{prelim-tensor-products-of-adic-topological-subsecn}.
-In this setting: \textup{(a)} if the tight continuous ring map~$f$ is a formal open immersion, then the tight continuous ring map~$f'$ is a formal open immersion, too; \textup{(b)} if the tight continuous ring map~$f$ is a principal formal open immersion, then the tight continuous ring map~$f'$ is a principal formal open immersion, too. \end{lem}
+Then the continuous ring map~$f'$ is also taut. \end{lem}